rks101/jee/README.md

 ## Preparatory Course

 JoSAA allots preparatory seats (Prep) to fill vacant seats by substancially relaxing subject-wise and overall cut-off of marks obtained in JEE Advanced.
-Preparatory students spend one year at host IIT to make up Physics, Chemistry, Mathematics, English courses.
+Preparatory students spend one year at host IIT to make up Physics, Chemistry, Mathematics, and English courses.
 Upon successful completion of preparatory course, these students join the allotted program at the respective IIT.
 The precise criteria or algorithm is not known on how preparatory seats are allotted.
-However, these preparatory seats appear from affirmative action category (SC/ST/Any PwD).
+However, these preparatory seats appear from affirmative action category (SC/ST/Any PwD) when seats remain vacant.

 ----